The Shared Ownership Council has described the code as “a step on the reform journey”

 The council said that it is building on the recommendations outlined in LUHC’s recently published report.

-A new report by Savills The number of shared ownership homes in England has passed the 250,000 mark for the first time (252,220).
+A new report by Savills revealed that the number of shared ownership homes in England has passed the 250,000 mark for the first time (252,220).
 The report also found that shared ownership sales have added a total of £6.5bn to housing associations’ turnover in the last decade.

 Furthermore, according to Savills, shared ownership has the potential to deliver an additional 100,000 homes in the next five years, generating £2.2 bn in private capital each year.